lolloberga/predict-shares-online-news/noteworthy_considerations.md

 ### Features descriptions
 - URL: url of the article.
 It is not a useful feature for the predicting model because it is a sort of unique identifier of the article.
 In addition, the text of article can be retreived in order to use it in an words embedding but this implies the using of a pre-trained model.
-- Timedelta (numerical, ordinal, continuous in days): The number of days between the article publication and the dataset acquisition.
+- timedelta (numerical, ordinal, continuous in days): The number of days between the article publication and the dataset acquisition.
 This feature could be an interesting popularity (virality) indicator i.e. if timedelta is low and the number of corresponding shares is high, this means that the article became popular (viral) in a few days; this artifact is not always true because an article can take more days to become popular (viral).
 - n_tokens_title (numerical, nominal, discrete in words): The number of words in the article's title.
 An initial assumption could be that a shorter title has more impact on the interest of the medium individual.
 From a preliminary comparison between the original title and this feature, the number does not match; it can be supposed that a stop-word elimination has been done in order to obtain the final counting.
 Nevertheless, some other mismatch may lead to additional processing before the count (e.g. a title inside the title).
 - n_tokens_content (numerical, nominal, discrete in words): The number of words in the article's content.
 It can be observed that there are some values equal to 0 words: this can be due to an error during the data collection step.
 A possible solution to overcome this error could be discretizing the articles based on this feature and then set the mean of the "low" bin as the final (filling) values of these articles.
 Another possible solution could be to get the HTML page content of these articles and set the actual number of words.
 An initial assumption could be the same as n_tokens_title.
 In addition, it is possible to observe that the number of words mismatch with respect to actual original content statistic.
 As for the previous feature, it can be supposed that a stop-word elimination step has been done before the count.
 - n_unique_tokens (numerical, ratio, continuous): The rate of unique words in the content.
 It is evaluated as: ${|unique_words| \over n_tokens_content}$.
 It is equal to 0 when $n_tokens_content$ is 0.